 About “Stari Most”

 Judith Yamamoto often writes–poignantly, not very hopefully–of war and atrocity; this poem hinges on the 1993 destruction of Stari Most, the Old Bridge, in Mostar, Bosnia.
 In her many years working with Lawrence Hart, Yamamoto perfected a voice that seems matter-of-fact but never fails to take the reader by surprise.
-Her work has appeared in Ploughshares, Partisn Review, Blue Unicorn, elsewhere; her book is At My Table (Sugartown Publishing, 2014).
+Her work has appeared in Ploughshares, Partisan Review, Blue Unicorn, elsewhere.